xylous/grzegorz/README.md

 grzegorz generate french-ipas.json minpairs.json --ignore-stress
 ```

-If you were to specify the wrong wordlist language, shame on you: you'll likely end
+If you were to specify the wrong wordlist language, shame on you: you'll likely
-up with the wrong IPA spellings or, worse, none at all.
+end up with the wrong International Phonetic Alphabet spellings or, worse, none
+at all.

 Then you could generate an Anki deck (output file: `grzegorz-anki-deck.apkg`, in
 the current directory, no matter where the input file is located):